Poinciana, Monroe County, Florida: History

 The city was planned by the Tropical Florida Development Company (later Poinciana Development Company) of Miami in 1925, advertising the community as a future "Miami of the Gulf Coast".
 The city was to have been built on the north side of the mouth of the river, on 3 land sections totaling over 100 square miles.

 The project headquarters were located at Onion Key, a former Calusa settlement, where several portable houses were erected, along with docks and a small electrical station.
-Onion Key was chosen as it was covered by a trash heap made of shells, lifting it 5 feet above the water.
+Onion Key was chosen as it was covered by a midden, lifting it 5 feet above the water.
 The origin of Onion Key's name is disputed; local Totch Brown claimed it was from Gregorio Lopez eating his last onion there, while Charlton Tabeau claimed it was from an unidentified man who homesteaded the island with his wife and grew onions.

 The developers of the property used creative advertisements to promote the new city.
 These advertisements often featured exaggerated or false claims, such as the site having banana, orange, lime, and coconut plants leftover from a Spanish settlement.
 Because of these campaigns, the company was able to sell almost 9,000 or 10,000 lots at Poinciana, many to owners who did not live in Florida.
 Many of these lots were located in mangrove forests, some over a mile from the river itself.

-The city was going to be linked to the Tamiami Trail via the Poinciana Trail, a planned 15-mile road that would have went from the city to what is now Loop Road (County Road 94).
+The city was going to be linked to the Tamiami Trail via the Poinciana Trail, a planned 15-mile road that would have gone from the new city to what is now Loop Road (County Road 94).
 The road's construction was highly sought after to encourage settlement, with county engineers even joining the project.